biolab/orange3/doc/widgets/unsupervised/distancemap.md

     - **Clustering with ordered leaves** (maximizes the sum of similarities of adjacent elements)

 2. *Colors*
-    - **color scale** (select the color palette for your distance map)
+    - **Colors** (select the color palette for your distance map)
-    - **low** (exposes instances or attributes with low correlation)
-    - **high** (exposes instances or attributes with high correlation)
+    - **Low** and**High** are thresholds for the color palette (low for instances or attributes with low distances and high for instances or attributes with high distances).

-3. *Select annotations* shows and hides the item names besides the map
-    - None (doesn't display annotations)
-    - **Enumeration** (displays correlation factors as annotations)
-    - **By attribute** (displays the selected attribute as annotation)
+3. Select *Annotations*.

 4. If *Auto send is on*, the data subset is communicated automatically, otherwise you need to press *Send data*.

 Normally, the color palette is used to visualize the entire range of distances appearing in the matrix.
 This can be changed by setting the low and high threshold.
-In this way we expose the distances outside this interval, so the *Colors* box can be used for visualizing the interesting part of the distribution.
+In this way we ignore the differences in distances outside this interval and visualize the interesting part of the distribution.

-Below we exposed the most correlated attributes by setting the color of high distances to the minimum.
-We get a predominantly black square where attributes with the lowest distance scores are exposed.
+Below we visualized the most correlated attributes (distances by columns) in the *heart disease* data set by setting the color threshold for high distances to the minimum.
+We get a predominantly black square where attributes with the lowest distance scores are represented by white.
 Besides the diagonal line we see that in our example *ST by exercise* and *major vessels colored* are the two attributes closest together.